Trainingdata-datamarket/Face-Masks-Detection/README.md

 <a name="about"></a>
 # About the dataset
 We introduce a large image dataset called **Face Masks Detection** for training a neural network to solve reidentification tasks.
-The dataset consists of selfie photos of people wearing medical masks.
+This dataset consists of a collection of high-quality photographs capturing individuals wearing medical masks.
+These images have been curated and compiled into a comprehensive dataset to aid in various machine learning and computer vision applications.
+The photographs showcase diverse gender, age, and ethnic groups, allowing for a broad spectrum of representation.

-"Selfie and ID Dataset" can be utilized in several applications, including facial recognition algorithms, identity verification systems, forensic analysis, and deep learning research.
-By providing both personal and official photographs, this dataset offers a comprehensive resource for evaluating and improving the performance of algorithms in various real-world scenarios.
+The dataset featuring photos of people wearing medical masks provides a valuable resource for various machine learning and computer vision applications.
+With its diverse subjects, comprehensive annotations, high image resolution, this dataset encourages advancements in *facial recognition, emotion analysis, and healthcare research, among other potential applications*.

 The dataset consists of **5,591** sets of images (**83,865** images in total) from **4,200+** unique people from **55** countries.
 The data for the dataset is still gathering, so the number of photos is getting bigger!